Monte Carlo

 The name of the assumption and the outputs must also be the same for all scenarios.
 For example, in Scenario 1, you have "Assumption 1" as a name.
 In your Scenario 2, you must have an "Assumption 1".

-Enter the number of instances to run.
-The default number is set to 1.
+Number of instances: Optionally enter the number of instances to run.
+The default number is set to

 In the tool window of the Row viewer, you will see a summary of the assumptions and outputs.
 You can drill further into the details where you can see a table of summary statistics and a histogram showing the distribution of the variable.
 Within the summary statistics, there is a confidence interval.